AndreasMilesEU/python_scripts/README.md

 # unit_testing
-A simple one pager on creating user.
-With a bit of tweaking can be altered for most BASIC domains.
-Used mainly on personal web testing.
+A simple one pager on creating users.
+Used mainly for adding users and subsequent testing on personal domains.